-MLCCs and box capacitors are not polarized and will work in any direction.
-To keep things neat, though, it's best to put them all facing the same way.
+MLCCs and box capacitors are not polarized, so they will work in any direction, but to keep things neat, it's best to put them all facing the same way.
+The blue box capacitors have the value printed on the top rather than the side.